 We have adopted a policy to provide guidance and direction when we engage in cross trades for any of our client accounts.
-All cross transactions (i.e., selling a security from one client account to another client account) will be effected in the best interest of the clients, in accordance with applicable regulations and consistent with our duty to obtain best execution.
-The appropriateness of a cross transaction will be based on certain factors, particularly the type of accounts involved.
+All cross transactions (i.e., selling a security from one client account to another client account) will be effected in the best interest of each participating client, in accordance with applicable regulations and consistent with our duty to obtain best execution.
+The appropriateness of a cross transaction will be based on various factors, particularly the type of accounts involved.
 In certain instances, prior consent must be obtained from the client in writing.
 Cross trades may be executed for different clients on the same or a different day on which we trade in the same investment for other clients.
-To the extent that this occurs, it could give rise to a conflict of interest because clients acquiring securities through a cross trade would typically pay lower execution costs than clients purchasing these instruments through a broker-dealer and clients disposing of these instruments through a broker-dealer.
+To the extent that this occurs, it could give rise to a conflict of interest because clients acquiring securities through a cross trade would typically pay lower execution costs than clients purchasing these instruments through a broker-dealer and clients disposing securities through a cross trade would typically receive higher execution proceeds than clients disposing of these instruments through a broker-dealer.

-When entering into cross transactions we require, among other things, that the transaction be a purchase or sale for no consideration other than cash payments against prompt delivery of the security; is effected at the independent market price of the security determined in accordance with applicable methodology; and be effected with no brokerage transaction.
+When entering into cross transactions we require, among other things, that the transaction be for no consideration other than cash payments against prompt delivery of the security and is effected at the independent market price of the security determined in accordance with applicable methodology.
 We may enter into cross transactions involving one or more ERISA accounts only when prior written consent from the plan fiduciary is received, and then only in accordance with applicable law and our written policies.
 We may enter into cross transactions for registered investment companies if the transactions comply with the exemption provided under Rule 17a-7 of the Investment Company Act of 1940, which sets forth the conditions that must be met.